C2SM/git-course/advanced/slides/slides.md

 <!--
 - First exercise - spend a moment on logistics:
   - Where the exercise files are
-  - Call one of us over rather than get stuck
+  - Call one of us over rather than continuing unassisted
 - Around 15 minutes.
 Walk the room
 - Common stumbling block: quoting in `-S` and `--author`, especially on Windows shells -->